jacobcvt12/id_dynamics_project/README.md

 # Infectious Disease Dynamics Project

-Studying the dynamics of MRSA.
+Studying the dynamics of C. diff.